peterhinch/micropython-mqtt/mqtt_as/README.md

 additional information about the message, and allow for more advanced features such as message expiry, user properties, and response information.

 Incoming properties are formatted as a dictionary using the property identifier as the key.
-The property identifier is an integer that is defined in the MQTTv5 there are no constants defined in the module for these values.
+The property identifier is an integer that is defined in the MQTTv5 specification, there are no constants defined in the module for these values.
 The property identifier is defined in the [MQTTv5 specification](https://docs.oasis-open.org/mqtt/mqtt/v5.0/mqtt-v5.0.html).

 Sending properties must be done in the right format.
 The MQTTv5 specification makes a distinction between binary and text properties.
 It is important to